-634.010. (a) An agency may issue an emergency decision for temporary, interim relief under this chapter if the agency has adopted a regulation that makes this chapter applicable.

-- (b) The regulation shall do all of the following: - (1) Define the circumstances in which an emergency decision may be issued under this chapter. - (2) State the nature of the temporary, interim relief that the agency may order. - (3) Prescribe the procedures that will be available before and after issuance of an emergency decision under this chapter.
-The procedures may be more protective of the person to which the agency action is directed than those provided in this chapter. - (c) This section does not apply to an emergency decision issued pursuant to other express statutory authority. - Comment.
+- 634.010. (a) An agency may issue an emergency decision for temporary, interim relief under this chapter if the agency has adopted a regulation that makes this chapter applicable. - (b) The regulation shall do all of the following: - (1) Define the circumstances in which an emergency decision may be issued under this chapter. - (2) State the nature of the temporary, interim relief that the agency may order. - (3) Prescribe the procedures that will be available before and after issuance of an emergency decision under this chapter.
+The procedures may be more protective of the person to which the agency action is directed than those provided in this chapter. - (c) This chapter does not apply to an emergency decision, including a cease and desist order or temporary suspension order, issued pursuant to other express statutory authority. - Comment.
 Section 634.010 requires specificity in agency regulations that adopt an emergency decision procedure.
+Notwithstanding this chapter, a statute on emergency decisions, including cease and desist orders and temporary suspension orders, applicable to a particular agency or proceeding prevails over the provisions of this chapter.
+Section 612.140 (contrary express statute controls).

-§ 634.020.
+§ 634,020.
 When emergency decision available

-- 634.020. (a) An agency may issue an emergency decision under this chapter in a situation involving an immediate danger to the public health, safety, or welfare that requires immediate agency action. - (b) An agency may take only action under this chapter that is necessary to prevent or avoid the immediate danger to the public health, safety, or welfare that justifies issuance of an emergency decision. - (c) An emergency decision issued under this chapter is limited to temporary, interim relief.
-The temporary, interim relief is subject to administrative and judicial review under Sections 634.070 and 634.080, and the underlying issue giving rise to the temporary, interim relief is subject to an adjudicative proceeding pursuant to Section 634.050.
+- 634.020. (a) An agency may issue an emergency decision under this chapter in a situation involving an immediate danger to the public health, safety, or welfare that requires immediate agency action. - 38 (b) An agency may take only action under this chapter that is necessary to 39 prevent or avoid the immediate danger to the public health, safety, or welfare that 40 justifies issuance of an emergency decision.

+(c) An emergency decision issued under this chapter is limited to temporary, interim relief.
+The temporary, interim relief is subject to judicial review under Section 634.070, and the underlying issue giving rise to the temporary, interim relief is subject to an adjudicative proceeding pursuant to Section 634.050.